louismullie/closet/README.md

 **Localizing Static Fields**

-Setup your static fields in config/locales/, following the examples provided.
+Setup your static fields in `config/locales/`, following the examples provided.
 In your HAML template, use `translate :name` (or the short form `t :name`) to automatically insert the appropriate translation based on the user locale.

 **Dynamic Fields**

-To make the Mongoid field X localizable, add `localize: true` to the X's options in the model file.
+To make the Mongoid field X localizable, add `localize: true` to X's options in the model file.
 In the database, create a second field named `X_translations`, replacing `X` by the name of the field.
-Inside `X_translations`, insert a hash with the text to use for each locale, e.g. `{en: 'hello', fr: 'bonjour'}`.
+This `X_translations` field should be a hash with the text to use for each locale, e.g. `{en: 'hello', fr: 'bonjour'}`.

 ### Testing